 Depending on your child’s age and personality factors (e.g. coping skills, resiliency, communication skills, etc.), your child or children will process and express the news in different ways.
-It is not unusual for children to express anger, loose sleep, have anxiety, act out, loose appetite, etc. If you feel comfortable enough to share the news with school, teachers can monitor your child and update you on any change in behaviour.
-Encourage them to talk about how they are feeling about the divorce and legitimise their feelings by showing you understand their perspective (e.g. ‘I know you feel sad that dad doesn’t live here anymore’).
+It is not unusual for children to express anger, lose sleep, have anxiety, act out, lose appetite, etc. If you feel comfortable enough to share the news with the school, teachers can monitor your child and update you on any change in behaviour.
+Encourage them to talk about how they are feeling about the divorce and legitimise their feelings by showing you understand their perspective (e.g. ‘I know you feel sad that dad doesn’t live here anymore).

 Keep your child out of the disagreements between you and your ex

 Even though you may be feeling hurt by your ex, avoid speaking badly of your ex in front of your child.
 Don’t fight or bring up disagreements in front of your child.
 Avoid confiding in your child or giving your child information about the details of the separation and don’t make them choose sides.

 This period will lead to inevitable changes in the family, which can create feelings of anxiety and uncertainty for your child.
 As much as possible keep routines and boundaries consistent.
 Maintain similar rules across both households, even if your child is testing boundaries.

 Throughout the process, parents can get caught up in what is fair for them.
 It is important to focus on what is good for the children, even when this may not always be good for the parent.
 Look after yourself and seek help and support, if you are not managing your emotions then it is difficult to have the capacity to help your child through this period.

 ‘Putting Children First: proven parenting strategies for helping children thrive through divorce’ by Joanne Pedro-Carroll